PaLeroy/paleroy.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in **machine learning**.
-My research focuses on training teams of agents with **multi-agent reinforcement learning**, which can evolve in fully cooperative or mixed cooperative-competitive environments.
-I am particularly passionate about applying reinforcement learning to address **real-world** challenges and contribute to **impactful applications**.
-I am currently writing my PhD thesis and exploring opportunities for a position abroad to further contribute to the development of concrete applications.
+I completed a Ph.D. in **machine learning** in June 2024.
+My research focuses on training teams of agents with **multi-agent reinforcement learning**.
+Aside, I conducted projects on **neural network compression** for computer vision and **robust reinforcement learning** for drone control applications.
+I am particularly passionate about applying machine learning to address **real-world** challenges and contribute to **impactful applications**.
+I am exploring opportunities abroad to contribute to the development of concrete projects.
+My main motivation is to deepen my understanding of deployed ML applications.
 {style="text-align: justify;"}